superiorindy/site/index.md

 ---
-title: Jekyll Serif Theme
+title: Superior Flight Training
 layout: home
-description: Jekyll Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+description: Whether learning to fly for a career, your business or even just for fun, you can achieve your aviation goals in our state of the art 2022 Cessna 172 Skyhawk!
-intro_image: "images/illustrations/pointing.svg"
+intro_image: "images/N9281A-2.png"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 show_call_box: true
 ---

-# Serif - A Jekyll Business Theme.

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+# Superior Flight Training

+## Learn to Fly!

+Whether learning to fly for a career, your business or even just for fun, you can achieve your aviation goals in our state of the art 2022 Cessna 172 Skyhawk!